keras-team/keras/docs/sources/layers/recurrent.md

     - __weights__: list of numpy arrays to set as initial weights.
 The list should have depth+2 elements.
     - __truncate_gradient__: Number of steps to use in truncated BPTT.
 See: [Theano "scan"](http://deeplearning.net/software/theano/library/scan.html).
     - __return_sequences__: Boolean.
 Whether to return the last output in the output sequence, or the full sequence.
+    - __input_dim__: dimensionality of the input (integer).
+This argument (or alternatively, the keyword argument `input_shape`) is required when using this layer as the first layer in a model.
+    - __input_length__: Length of input sequences, when it is constant.
+This argument is required if you are going to connect `Flatten` then `Dense` layers upstream (without it, the shape of the dense outputs cannot be computed).

 ---